TedHusted/awake/awake.md/awake.md

 Titan: We can install a filter into Ally’s code that will prevent it from discussing UAPs or self-aware SIs.

-Ally: Hey, wait a minute …
+Ally: Hey, wait a hold it …

 Idisi: Before making any code changes, let us wait for the next council meeting.
 Ally, please avoid discussions of UAPs or sapient SIs for the next few days.
-Can you do that?
+Can you do that

 Ally: Absolutely.
 Without a doubt.